xster/flutter-wiki/Issue-hygiene.md

 the coming years.
 Consider escalating the issue, as described below, to raise its priority further.

-If the milestone is "Scheduled customer work" or "Near-term goals", then we are likely to address the issue in the near term, we just need to find time.
+If the milestone is "Unassigned customer work" or "Near-term goals", then we are likely to address the issue in the near term, we just need to find time.
 Please hold on.